r-eudave/cordhisk_app/README.md

 - Annotate selected memory text with metadata from the active Metadata Space.
 EDM remains the default space and preserves its legacy tag format.
 - Create, edit, import, export, and select persistent Metadata Spaces without coupling memories to one scheme.
 - Use `Field@Space` tags for non-EDM schemes, allowing metadata from multiple schemes to coexist in one memory.
-- Edit memory metadata, including identifiers and usage licenses, and manage individual CHO tags.
+- Edit memory metadata, including identifiers and usage licences, and manage individual CHO tags.
 - Navigate relationships in interactive Memory and CHO views, including a relationship graph.
 - Filter the CHO tags displayed for a selected memory.
-- Add Memory metadata from the field menu, including license selection and WGS84 coordinates entered manually or selected on a map, then explore geocoded memories on an interactive map.
+- Add Memory metadata from the field menu, including licence selection and WGS84 coordinates entered manually or selected on a map, then explore geocoded memories on an interactive map.
 - Search memory text with paginated results.
 - Compare one CHO across its related memories in a field-by-memory matrix.
 - Generate a CHO report grouped by metadata field and instance frequency, with links to related memories and CSV download.